kamalmukhalalaty/Portfolio/README.md

 - 👀 I’m interested in Data Science and Analytics

 - 🌱 I’m currently completing my Master of Engineering at the University of Toronto specalizing in data science and advanced analytics
-  - Here is a list of what I have learned thus far:
+  - Here is a short list of what I have learned thus far:
     - Programming Languages:
       - Python
       - C